antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 5. All removals in (4) will be reviewed by the [.NET Standard's review body][reviewboard].

-I's easiest to see what we're planning for .NET Standard 2.0 in terms of assemblies.
+It's easier to see what we're planning for .NET Standard 2.0 in terms of assemblies.
 As a starting point, we've looked at the assemblies that .NET Framework and Xamarin have in common and made an assessment of what we believe is so fundamental that it should be part of .NET Standard: